Can A Website Save A Species?

 Will it ever happen?

-Coming back to my conversation at Inspired50, we agreed that what constitutes a lot of money in one field, might be very little in another.
+What constitutes a lot of money in one field, might be very little in another.
 Unfortunately, from a global perspective, conservation still isn’t valued very highly.

 For the past year $7 million has sort of been a yardstick for every piece of financial news I’ve heard.
 I’m not involved with the lemur action plan, but Madagascar is somewhere that’s played a big part in my life, so I have a special interest.